The VRP launched its ‘Additional Guidance When Considering Permanent Exclusion’ to head teachers and schools in Merseyside, September, 2020.

 Check out VRP's educational pocket guide about child criminal exploitation here.

-Watch our partner organisation Merseyside Youth Association discuss their work on Mentors in Violence Prevention here
+See the work of our partner organisation Merseyside Youth Association in developing the Mentors in Violence Prevention (MVP) programme across Merseyside.
+Watch our film here